HL7/fhir-project-mhealth/10_functional_requirements/4_observations/2_clinical_vital_signs/4_clinical_spo2/description.md

 The Clinical SPO2 category supports the capture of measurement site data when Oxygen Saturation is collected.

-For device type and characteristics data, see [general_clinical_measurements.html]
+For device type and characteristics data, see [General Clinical Measurements](general_clinical_measurements.html)